MicrosoftDocs/power-pages-docs/power-pages-docs/configure/search/generative-AI.md

     > - The page must use 'id' as the query string parameter; the citation URL will not function correctly if any other parameter name is used.

 1. Under **Choose columns**, select the list of columns that are used in the page.
-    - Only a column with multiline text is available to choose.
+    - Only columns with multiline text are available to select.
 1. Select **Next** and review the selection.
 1. Select **Save** to submit the changes.